 Denning (Fall & Winter)

-After feeding throughout the summer and fall, a pregnant female polar bear starts to build a maternity den, where she will give birth to her cubs and nurse them until spring.
+After feeding throughout the summer and fall, a pregnant female polar bear starts to build a maternity den, where she will give birth to her baby cubs and nurse them until spring.

 Pregnant polar bears will choose a den site in snowdrifts along coastal and river bluffs, in hills near sea ice, or in banks of snow on the frozen sea.
 Along Southern and Western Hudson Bay, mother bears will dig into raised peat soil found in palsa formations or along lakeshores and rivers.

 To build her den, the female excavates a small snow cave—just large enough for her to turn around in.
 She then waits for the snow to close the entrance tunnel.

 Wild polar bear cubs are most often born in December.
 The mother bear gives birth to one, two, or three cubs.
 Twins are most common.